gazebosim/docs/tutorials/actors_demo/actors_demo.md

 ## Actors

 In Ignition Gazebo, an animated model is called an `actor`.
-Actors extend common models, adding animation capabilities.

 There are two types of animations which can be used separately or combined together: